dsenze/udacity-FSND-item_catalog/README.md

 ### Overview

-Item Catalog is a RESTful web applicaiton using Flask with CRUD operations to a SQL Database and oauth authentication.
+Item Catalog is a RESTful web applicaiton using Flask with CRUD operations to a SQL Database with oauth authentication.

 *Python, OAUTH, CRUD, Flask Framework, Bootstrap, PSQL*